usysrc/LICK/README.md

 This is a small live coding library for LÖVE.

-It contains a customized [love.run](https://love2d.org/wiki/love.run) which Watches for file changes in your source and loads if necessary.
+It contains a customized [love.run](https://love2d.org/wiki/love.run) which watches for file changes in your source and loads if necessary.
 Errors get redirected to the command line or on screen.

 Needs LÖVE 11.3.